-Rake remains at 27 degrees and trail at 110 mm, while wheelbase is set at 60.1 inches.
-The front/rear weight distribution is 48/52, and the curb weight has been reduced by 13.2 pounds, further contributing to the bike’s prowess on city streets or even longer rides through tight, twisty canyons.
-Further increasing the bike’s practical performance, the seat height has been lowered 1.2 inches, to 31.5 inches.
+Rake is 27 degrees and trail is 110 mm, while wheelbase is 60.1 inches.
+The front/rear weight distribution is 48/52, and the curb weight is 472 pounds (493 pounds for the DCT version), contributing to the bike’s prowess on city streets or even longer rides through tight, twisty canyons.
+Further increasing the bike’s practical performance, the seat height is 31.5 inches.

 The riding position is upright and neutral, with a high viewpoint for enhanced hazard perception.
-Another advantage of this adventure-style arrangement is great low-speed control; combined with the low center of gravity and generous steering lock, the result is exceptional low-speed handling and balance.
+Another advantage of this adventure-style arrangement, combined with the low center of gravity and generous steering lock, is exceptional low-speed handling and balance.

-The 41 mm fork now has 4.7 inches of travel versus 6 inches on previous versions, and uses Showa Dual Bending Valves, with ratios optimized for both compression and rebound damping.
-This enables the damping force to act in accordance with piston speed in the low-speed range, improving ride quality and comfort.
+The 41 mm fork has 4.7 inches of travel and uses Showa’s Dual Bending Valve design, with settings optimized for both compression and rebound damping.
+This enables the damping force to act in accordance with piston speed in low-speed compression and rebound situations, improving ride quality and comfort.

-The shock features a spring-preload adjuster system with 4.7 inches travel, down from 5.9 inches.
-It operates through Pro-Link® arrangement that offers an optimized balance of a soft initial stroke (for dealing with low-speed bumps) and excellent control.
+The shock features a spring-preload adjuster system with 4.7 inches of wheel travel.
+It operates through Pro-Link® arrangement that offers an optimized balance of a soft initial stroke (for dealing with smaller bumps) and excellent control.

 Cast aluminum front and rear wheels—sizes 17 x 3.50-inch and 17 x 4.50-inch—wear 120/70 ZR17 and 160/60 ZR17 tires.
 Forged aluminum L-shaped rim valves make checking and adjusting air pressure easier.